 The main purpose of our newsletters is to highlight certain pages on our site, and allow people to easily find the information on there.
-As we already know which are the popular pages (from our statistics), we can direct more people there.
+We already know which are the popular pages (from our statistics), so we can direct more people there.

 If it’s too difficult to do, it won’t get done.
 The key to us actually getting it done is making it very easy to do.

 We are currently using a fully integrated system that works within our website, rather than as a separate bit of software.
 It’s not till you use something that is designed to work seamlessly that you realise how much more efficient you can be.

 There are plenty of email newsletter providers that do an excellent job (mailchimp.com is a great example), but when you are ’updating’ your website, you want to feel like its all happening in one place.

 The added advantage is that you don’t have to be particularly technical to manage these things, allowing our clients a simple way of controlling their online presence.